Why You Should Fry Your Eggs With Olive Oil

 After seeing the rim of the egg lace up, tilt the pan so that the oil pools in one corner, and using a spoon, scoop the oil onto the egg whites.
 Finally, don’t forget to season with salt.
 It’s that easy.Martha Stewart

 Tips For Frying Eggs With Extra Virgin Olive Oil

 Tasting Table offers some more handy tips and tricks to get the most from frying your eggs with extra virgin olive oil.

 Use room temperature eggs.
 Robert Irvine, Food Network host and celebrity chef, divulges that using eggs right out of the refrigerator will make them steam themselves while frying, meaning that your yoke won’t be as runny and the edges won’t be as crispy.

 Another key is picking out the right kind of olive oil.
 Cooking eggs with olive oil is considered to be a healthier opinion when compared with butter (via Live Strong).
 The Olive Oil Source details exactly what kinds of benefits different olive oils have.
 Extra virgin seems to be the best for fried eggs because it has the highest smoke point.
 In addition, when oil is heated in the frying process, the natural flavor will be reduced so it’s okay to buy oil with less flavor if you’re just going to use it to fry.

-For more inspiration on cooking with olive oil and eggs, see our own fabulous recipe section here.
+For more inspiration on cooking with extra virgin olive oil and eggs, see our own fabulous recipe section here.